Licensing

 • You're forking the gateway for non-production purposes — research, demo, internal eval, education, dev environments.

 • You're embedding any of the libraries (solvela-protocol, solvela-x402, solvela-router, solvela-cli) or any SDK.
-Those are MIT.
+Those are Apache-2.0.
 Standard notice obligations apply, no payment.

 You do need a commercial license if…